wattlehq/mimosa/README.md

 # Then in a 2nd terminal once it's up and ready.
 ./run manage migrate

+# Create a new user.
+./run manage createsuperuser
 ```

 #### Sanity check to make sure the tests still pass: